SystemRDL/systemrdl-compiler/docs/examples/json_exporter.rst

   use ``isinstance`` again to call the appropriate conversion function.

 .. literalinclude:: ../../examples/export_json.py
-    :lines: 47-74
+    :lines: 45-72

 Dumping JSON
 ^^^^^^^^^^^^

-Finally, we need a top-level function that starts the conversion process at the top-level, and then serializes the resulting tree of Python dictionaries/lists into proper JSON.
+Finally, we need a function that starts the conversion process at the top-level, and then serializes the resulting tree of Python dictionaries/lists into proper JSON.

 .. literalinclude:: ../../examples/export_json.py
-    :lines: 77-83
+    :lines: 75-81

 Bringing it all together
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now thast we have all our utility functions defined, we can put it all together.
+Now that we have all our utility functions defined, we can put it all together.

 First, compile and elaborate input files provided from the command line, as was done in the previous example:

 .. literalinclude:: ../../examples/export_json.py
-    :lines: 88-95
+    :lines: 86-96
+    :dedent: 4

 Finally, call the top-level conversion function which writes out the JSON file:

 .. literalinclude:: ../../examples/export_json.py
-    :lines: 97
+    :lines: 98-99
+    :dedent: 4